eclare108213/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

    -  declare ``nt_[tracer]`` and ``tr_[tracer]``

-   -  add flags and indices to the init, query and write subroutines
+   -  add flags and indices to the init, query and write subroutines, and call these routines as needed throughout the code

 #. **icepack\_[tracer].F90**: create physics routines